 If teachers didn’t ‘teach to the test’, but actually taught the material the children should master, then would these children fail these tests?
 Why would that be?

 Good questions all.
-Obviously, if a teacher knows the content of a test in advance, and particularly the types and structure of the questions that will be used on that test, they can, by teaching to the test, produce a very high degree of student success.
+Obviously, if a teacher knows the content of a test in advance, and particularly the types and structure of the questions that will be used on that test, they can, by teaching to the test, produce a very high degree of student “success,” success being defined as high scores on that specific, limited test.
 But is that truly the kind of success that should be the goal of education?
 Is learning a few narrow techniques and memorizing and spouting back a set of answers truly learning, particularly when most people will forget most of them almost immediately after the test is completed?

 Why Do We Test?

 This formulation of “10%” is commonly known, but it is, of course, not absolutely accurate.
-It’s merely an aphorism of sorts for the observation that people tend to learn what’s necessary for the moment, and forget much of it thereafter.
+It’s merely a placeholder of sorts for the observation that people tend to learn what’s necessary for the moment, and forget much of it thereafter.
+Such “learning” does not build bigger, better brains.
+It only accesses short-term memory.

 That’s why I use very few multiple choice or true/false items on my tests.
 Though such items are very easy and fast to grade, they reveal little other than the development of a student’s short-term memory.
 Most of my tests require analysis, interpretation and writing, all long-term skills that develop over time.
 It takes much more time and effort to grade such tests, but the results are far more indicative of long-term and lasting trends and abilities.
 And because students actually produce a product, something unique to them, they tend to have greater pride if they do well and tend to want to have that feeling again.